 According to Fixr.com, prices for installing gas furnace equipment are usually higher than those for putting in a new electric home heating system, making the up-front cost more significant.
 While prices vary in different regions, the average gas heater cost for installation in a 2,000-square-foot home ranges from $4,500 to $6,000.
 For the same-sized home, electric furnaces can range from $2,000 to $4,000.

 Whether you have electric or gas, home heating systems probably take up the lion’s share of your energy use and budget, typically comprising about 42 percent of a homeowner's utility bill.

 To find energy-efficient gas heaters for homes as well as electric house heaters, look for the ENERGY STAR certification.
 This certifies that the model meets energy-efficient requirements set by the U.S. Environmental Protection Agency.

 What other home heating options are there?

-In addition to furnaces and boilers, options include solar heating, electric resistance heating, wood and pellet heating, steam and hot water radiators, radiant heating, portable heaters, and heat pumps.
+In addition to gas and electric heaters for homes, like furnaces and boilers, options include solar heating, electric resistance heating, wood and pellet heating, steam and hot water radiators, radiant heating, and heat pumps.